 After catching an incredible gingerbread house competition, experience the Galaxy Lights.
 This interactive holiday lights tradition happens in the Space Center Houston and is filled with out-of-this-world displays.

 Need a place to stay in Houston?
-Then you will love this studio with a Downtown view.
-It is close to most attractions.
+Then you will love this condo in Midtown.
+It is close to many bars and restaurants.

 With a lovely ice skating rink and an incredible light parade, Fredericksburg is sure to get you in the holiday spirit in no time!